 Truthfully, with enough experience and know-how, you can make both of these DAWs do anything.
 They will work equally great, no matter the situation.

-But generally, Ableton Live is considered to be better suited to creating electronic music.
-It is also considered easier to learn, making it better for beginners.
+But generally, Ableton Live is considered to be better suited to creating electronic music (EDM and the likes).
+It is also considered easier to learn, making it better suited for beginners.

 These are just the key differences between Ableton Live Lite and Pro Tools.
 It doesn’t necessarily mean one is better than the other.
 Your own personal preferences will determine which one you choose in the end.